mmisw/mmiorr-docs/docs/index.md

 and a list of known issues with the ORR.
 The second part describes specific actions that a user might want to do with the ORR (e.g., working with vocabularies, working with mappings, registering an existing ontology).

-!!! error
+!!! info
-   _Under construction_ ...
+   Under construction ...

 Please, feel free to use the [tracker](https://github.com/mmisw/mmiorr-docs/issues) for any topics or sections that should be prioritized or for any other suggestions.